danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 # Open Questions

 - Number of requests that will come from SCP
     - C-Find queries every 10 minutes.
 More the devices, more the requests (30 requests per hour per device).
+Zeiss will come back to us with some numbers
 -